kubearmor/KubeArmor/GOVERNANCE.md

 - **Communication channels.** Project communication (issues, PRs, design docs, Slack, community calls, blog posts on kubearmor.io) must be conducted in public, project-owned channels — not vendor-owned ones.
 - **Branding.** Project websites, talks, and assets must not present any single company as owning, leading, or initiating the project beyond acknowledging the donating organization (AccuKnox) for historical context.

+## Access Continuity and Bus Factor

+To ensure continuous project operation and maintain a bus factor of 2 or more:
+- **Access Continuity:** Administrative permissions for the GitHub organization, domain DNS, package registries, and security credentials are shared among multiple active Maintainers from diverse organizations.
+If any individual Maintainer is unavailable or steps down, remaining Maintainers retain full authority and access rights to continue project releases and operations without interruption.
+- **Bus Factor:** KubeArmor is actively maintained by multiple Maintainers and Reviewers from different organizations (listed in [MAINTAINERS.md](./MAINTAINERS.md)), ensuring no single contributor is a sole bottleneck for code reviews, security fixes, or releases.

 ## Roles

 KubeArmor recognises four contributor roles plus an honorific tier.
 Roles are described from least to most responsibility.